Obesity: Other factors

 Not getting enough sleep is also associated with obesity.
 Whether one causes the other is unclear.
 Even if short sleep does increase weight gain, it is unclear if this is to a meaningful degree or if increasing sleep would be of benefit.

-Some have proposed that chemical compounds called "obesogens" may play a role in obesity.
+Some researchers have proposed that chemical compounds called "obesogens" (a category that includes certain endocrine-disrupting chemicals such as bisphenols and phthalates) may play a role in obesity.

 Certain aspects of personality are associated with being obese.
 Loneliness, neuroticism, impulsivity, and sensitivity to reward are more common in people who are obese while conscientiousness and self-control are less common in people who are obese.
 Because most of the studies on this topic are questionnaire-based, it is possible that these findings overestimate the relationships between personality and obesity: people who are obese might be aware of the social stigma of obesity and their questionnaire responses might be biased accordingly.
 Similarly, the personalities of people who are obese as children might be influenced by obesity stigma, rather than these personality factors acting as risk factors for obesity.

 In relation to globalization, it is known that trade liberalization is linked to obesity; research, based on data from 175 countries during 1975–2016, showed that obesity prevalence was positively correlated with trade openness, and the correlation was stronger in developing countries.